conversationai/perspectiveapi/api_reference.md

     comment.
 A comment could be a single post to a web page's comments section, a forum post, a message to a mailing list, a chat message, etc.

-*   A **model** is a dimension that the comment is scored on, for example, "toxic", "obscene", "thoughtful", "off-topic", etc. This is also sometimes referred to as an **attribute** or **model attribute**.
+*   A **model** is a dimension that the comment is scored on; for example, "toxic," "obscene," "thoughtful," "off-topic," etc. This is also sometimes referred to as an **attribute** or **model attribute**.

 *   The API can return **model attribute scores** in different formats, known as